FutureShockco/meeray/docs/transaction-types.md

-# Echelon Blockchain Transaction Types
+# Meeray Blockchain Transaction Types

-This document provides a comprehensive list of all transaction types implemented in the Echelon blockchain, including their data structures and purposes.
+This document provides a comprehensive list of all transaction types implemented in the Meeray blockchain, including their data structures and purposes.

 ## 1. NFT Transactions